yarnabrina/learn-model-context-protocol/CONTRIBUTING.md

-# Contributing to MCP Exploration Project
+# Contributing to Model Context Protocol Exploration Project

 Thank you for your interest in contributing!